Updated: Aug 30

 Moderately to severely exhaustive (in the short term...during and immediately after the session.
 You should be able to repeat the session later in the day or engage in your athletics/recreation session).

-Slow, controlled, safe movements, using mostly multi-joint, large muscle mass incorporating exercises, done to relative exhaustion (inappropriately called "failure").
+Slow, controlled, safe movements, using mostly multi-joint, large muscle mass incorporating exercises, done to momentary exhaustion of the targeted muscles.

 Exercises are done in sequence, with just enough rest in between exercises to enable safe, effective execution of the next exercise, but also maintain an elevated cardio-respiratory rate.